 Actively At Work (Active Employment).
-You are considered to be actively at work when performing in the customary manner all of the regular duties of your occupation with the plan sponsor, either at one of the employer's regular places of business or at some location to which the plan sponsor's business requires you to travel to perform your regular duties or other duties assigned by your plan sponsor.
-You are also considered to be actively at work on each day of a regular paid vacation or non-working day but only if you are performing in the customary manner all of the regular duties of your occupation with the plan sponsor on the immediately preceding regularly scheduled work day.
+You are considered to be actively at work when performing in the customary manner all of the regular duties of your occupation with a participating employer, either at one of the participating employer's regular places of business or at some location to which the participating employer's business requires you to travel to perform your regular duties or other duties assigned by your participating employer.
+You are also considered to be actively at work on each day of a regular paid vacation or non-working day but only if you are performing in the customary manner all of the regular duties of your occupation with the participating employer on the immediately preceding regularly scheduled work day.
 You are also considered to be actively at work if you are absent from work due to your injury, illness, disability or other medical condition.
 However, if coverage under the Plan is available from your first day of employment, you must actually start work in order for coverage to begin.